FC Sumy

 Football Club Sumy is an association football club based in Sumy, Ukraine.
 It was formed when LSG Syrovatka adopted the new name FC Sumy and a variation of the city's coat of arms for its logo.

 History

-The football club was established in January of 2016 in the village Verkhnya Syrovatka, Sumy as LSG Syrovatka.
+The football club was established in January 2016 in the village Verkhnya Syrovatka, Sumy as LSG Syrovatka.
 The club was named after a law firm LS Group which is headed by its president Hennadiy Demyanenko.
 Since 2019–20 season the main team began to play its home games in Sumy.
 On 3 March 2020 the football club was renamed to FC Sumy.
 The club's leadership emphasizes that it has no relation to the original PFC Sumy that was liquidated in 2019.